-Federal authorities announced the prosecution of a former pharmacy co-owner and chief executive who orchestrated a massive health care fraud scheme designed to cheat private and government health insurance programs out of more than $200 million.
+Federal authorities announced the prosecution of a former pharmacy co-owner and chief executive who orchestrated a massive health care fraud scheme.
+The scheme was designed to cheat private and government health insurance programs out of more than $200 million.

 John Jeremy Adams, 39, of Panama City Beach, Florida, pleaded guilty to 16 counts of health care fraud, seven counts of spending the proceeds of health care fraud, one count of conspiring to commit fraud, and one count of conspiring to pay kickbacks, federal officials said.

 As co-owner and CEO of Northside Pharmacy in Haleyville, Alabama, Mr. Adams is one of 23 defendants to plead guilty to a prescription drug-billing scheme that used insurers as their “personal piggy banks,” according to assistant U.S. Attorney and lead prosecutor Chinelo Diké-Minor.
 The pharmacy did business as Global Compounding Pharmacy.
-The defendants are charged with more than 100 counts of fraud between them so far.
+Prosecutors have charged the defendants with more than 100 counts of fraud between them so far.

 Others implicated in the fraud include two nurse practitioners, the COO, a vice president of sales, an operations manager, a district manager, and multiple sales representatives.